SupaxInc/data-structure-and-algorithms/README.md

     - Time Complexity: O(n)
     - Space Complexity: O(h)

-    **Solution:** Go as deep as possible for the left and right subtrees and calculate a new path that intersects both paths.
-Propagate the current node value + only one of the paths since it has to be a straight path.
+    **Solution:** Go as deep as possible for the left and right subtrees and calculate a new path that intersects both paths and compare it with current max path sum.
+Propagate the current node value + only one of the paths that has a higher value since it has to be a straight path.

     **Unique uses:**